kuzzleio/kuzzle-device-manager/doc/1/guides/mappings/index.md

 deviceManager.assets.registerMetadata({
   warranty: {
     type: 'keyword',                   // Since no tenant group is specified,
-    fields: {                          // this mapping will be applied to every
+    fields: {                          // this mappings will be applied to every
       text: { type: 'text' }           // tenant by default
     }
   }